The Elephants Must Go

 "Look at the missed calls," Devraj said, pushing his cell phone across the table towards me.
 "Each day, I get 30 to 40 calls from people reporting elephant sightings, or complaining that their crops have been raided.
 They demand that we come to the spot to see for ourselves – but when we do, we get beaten up…"

 Devraj is a gentle, soft-spoken man, expert in the field of 'social forestry' – the growing of trees in large numbers to yield good timber years later.
 He had been posted to Hassan because the area does not contain designated wildlife parks, and hence it was deemed that the job did not require competence in wildlife or people management.
 With an ill-equipped staff of less than a dozen, Devraj spent most of his time responding to calls, chasing away elephants that had wandered onto farms and even, at times, holding back vengeful crowds hell bent on taking on the marauding elephants.
-The work was fraught with risk, but Devraj's experience had made him far more wary of the locals than of the elephants.
-Every time someone died or crops were damaged, furious crowds gathered at the scene and often, his arrival was the signal for the mob to vent its fury on him.

 "We are just not equipped to handle this," Devraj said to me that day.